Skip to main content

 • Solving differential equations by integration.
 Functions of many variables, partial differentiation, stationary points, total derivative.
 Complex numbers.
 Matrices and matrix algebra.
 Determinants.
 Eigenvectors and eigenvalues.
 Coordinate systems.

-• Measurement uncertanities.
+• Measurement of uncertainties.
 Statistical distributions.
 Propagation of uncertainties.
 Regression.
-Hypothesis testing
+Hypothesis testing.

-• Vectors, equations of motion, force and momentum, circular motion, angular momentum, harmonic motion, waves, charge and charge distribution, electric and magnetic fields.
+• Vectors, equations of motion, force and momentum, circular motion, angular momentum, harmonic motion, anharmonicity, travelling and standing waves, charge and charge distribution, electric and magnetic fields.

 • Laboratory separation, purification and analysis methods including liquid-liquid extraction, crystallisation, sublimation, distillation, a variety of chromatography techniques and aspects of quantitation.

-• To gain an appreciation of the main classes of biomolecules, amino acids, nucleotides, proteins, sugars, enzymes.
+• The structures of amino acids, nucleotides, proteins, sugars, enzymes.
+Cell structure.

 Learning Outcomes